cr0ybot/gulp-wp/README.md

 But Gulp _is a task runner_.
 It was born to _run workflows_.
 Why should we abandon it?

-Enter `@b.d/gulp-wp`, a reusable scripts package built with Gulp.
+Enter `gulp-wp`, a reusable scripts package built with Gulp.
 All of the convenience of a single-dependency, zero-config workflow script package without the hassle of bending Webpack to the breaking point just to compile some Sass.
 Install it and get up-and-running immediately, or extend it using Gulp the way you're used to.

 ## About Blackbird